Discover our 2019 Season

 Howard Family Stage

 This fresh, bold staging of All’s Well That Ends Well is set in India during the waning days of British occupation and the cusp of Indian independence.
-Helena, a privileged Indian woman, secretly loves Bertram, an officer in the British Army.
+Helena, a privileged young Indian woman, secretly loves Bertram, an officer in the British Army.
 Cultural, social and political barriers stand between them – but Helena doesn’t give up, and her journey takes her into the heart of her own culture and identity.
 Evocative music and dance will transport you to India as this tumultuous love story unfolds against a backdrop of dramatic societal change.

 Co-created and co-directed by Johnna Wright (The Merry Wives of Windsor, 2016) and Rohit Chokhani (Artistic Director, Diwali in BC).
 Runs from June 28 – August 11.